gigi206/VSCode-Anywhere/README.md

 ![Bad link](Screenshots/Linux/Links_bad.png)

-You don't need to relink if you see theses icons :
+You don't need to relink if you see these icons :

 ![Bad link](Screenshots/Linux/Links_good.png)